Intersections on tropical moduli spaces: Intersections on the space of parametrized curves

 \begin{definition}[Psi-functions for parametrized curves] For a partition $I|J$ of $[n] \cup \Delta$ we define the function $\varphi_{I|J}$ on $\M{n}{r}{\Delta}$ to be $\ft'^*(\varphi_{I|J}^{\text{abstr}})$, where $\varphi_{I|J}^{\text{abstr}}$ is the corresponding function on $\calM_{[n] \cup \Delta}$. \\ For $i=1,\ldots,n$ we define \emph{the $k$-th Psi-function on $\M{n}{r}{\Delta}$} to be $\psi_k := \ft'^*(\psi_k^{\text{abstr}})$, where the $\psi_k^{\text{abstr}}$ is the $k$-th Psi-function on $\calM_{[n] \cup \Delta}$. \end{definition}

 \begin{remark} Again, in spite of defining functions we are actually interested in its divisors.
-Note that by \ref{PullBackUnderProjection} the pull-backs of the respective divisors do not depend on the particular functions. \end{remark}
+Note that by \ref{PullBackUnderProjection} the pull-backs of the respective divisors do not depend on the particular functions.
+Note that in \cite[Definition 2.2]{MR08} we used the notation $\psi_k$ for the divisor instead of the rational function. \end{remark}